 - Promote and celebrate scientific and rational thinking;

 Your local Humanist groups

 Find a map of local groups here.
 These groups are partners of Humanists UK, and have a close working relationship with us.

 There are a number of groups affiliated to Humanists UK, which we have a looser relationship with.
 You can find the map of affiliate groups here.

 Start your own group

 If there isn’t a group near you, then why not set one up?
 It’s easy!
-See the Groups Hub for guidance and details.
+See our Setting up a Group pages for details.